georgeadamson/facade-script/readme.md

 ### `wait="..."` (milliseconds)

 After being triggered, delay n milliseconds before adding the script or iframe to the page.
+You could combine it with `trigger="now"` to make the script run n milliseconds after DOM load.

 ```html
 <facade-script